The ABC of Service Request Management

 • Introduce a knowledge base - Build knowledge base articles to guide users through recurrent requests.
 Review the most frequently occurring questions and create FAQ content accordingly.
 Common user queries could include how to use MFA, what to do in case of a forgotten password, or how to deal with potential phishing emails.

-• Automate routine processes - Automate repetitive tasks like request categorization and assignment using workflow automation tools.
+• Automate routine processes - Automate repetitive tasks like request categorization and assignment using workflow automation and Incident Management tools.
 This reduces manual errors and accelerates response times.

 • Put SLAs in place for managing service requests - It’s common that organizations are very focused on meeting their SLAs for Incident Management and they forget about doing the same thing for requests.
 Establish clear SLAs for all the different types of requests and ensure the team consistently meets them and proactively communicates any potential delays.